zevbaker/Byte-me/For-Loop/Readme.md

 The equivalent Decimal Number is : 84

 47. Write a C program to check whether a number is a Strong Number or not.
-Go to the editor Test Data :
+Test Data :
 Input a number to check whether it is Strong number: 15 Expected Output :
 15 is not a Strong number.

 48. Write a C program to find Strong Numbers within a range of numbers.
-Go to the editor Test Data :
+Test Data :
 Input starting range of number : 1
 Input ending range of number: 200